Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: The Haldane model

 \section{The Haldane model}

-The Haldane model~\cite{Haldane1988}, originally introduced as a toy model, represents the first example of an anomalous quantum Hall effect~\cite{Cooper2018}, and it captures the essential features of a number of materials~\cite{bernevig2006, konig2007} -- in particular, the quantized transverse (spin) conductivities of the quantum spin Hall effect~\cite{Kane2005}, where the transport happens along protected edge states.
-Moreover, this model remains solvable and implementable in quantum simulators~\cite{Jotzu2014}, which makes it a flexible tool for understanding a wide range of phenomena.~Specifically, the HM describes a tight-binding Hamiltonian of spinless fermions on a 2D hexagonal lattice with a real nearest-neighbour hoping~$t_1$, an onsite staggering potential $M_0$, and a complex next-to-nearest-neighbour hoping $t_2e^{i\phi_0}$.
-The HM belongs to the class of Chern insulators~\cite{Ching-Kai2016}, characterized by a topological invariant: an integer, called the Chern number, given by the integral $C\coloneqq\tfrac{1}{2\pi} \int_\mathrm{BZ} {\bm \Omega}(\mathbf k) \mathrm\cdot d^2\mathbf k$ of the Berry curvature ${\bm\Omega}(\mathbf k)$ over the Brillouin zone (see the SM for further details).
-Figure~\ref{figure1}(a) depicts the phase diagram in terms of $\phi_0$ and $M_0$, showing three distinct phases: a trivial phase with Chern number $C=0$ and two different topological phases, with Chern numbers $C=\pm 1$.
-At the boundary between the phases, the bandgap closes, as shown for the point~(Q).~In terms of symmetries, the HM has broken inversion symmetry (IS) when the staggering potential $M_0$ is nonzero, and it breaks time-reversal symmetry (TRS) when the next-nearest-neighbour coupling $t_2$ has a nonzero complex phase $\phi_0$.
-In this work, we probe the topological-physics properties of the Haldane model by examining its non-perturbative nonlinear response to a strong laser field.
-A recent parallel work, complementary to this paper, also examines HHG focusing on the emission of linear driven fields form HM~\cite{Misha2018}.
+The Haldane model (HM)~\cite{Haldane1988}, originally introduced as a toy model, represents the first example of an anomalous quantum Hall effect~\cite{Cooper2018}, and it captures the essential features of a number of materials~\cite{bernevig2006, konig2007} --- in particular, the quantized transverse (spin) conductivities of the quantum spin Hall effect~\cite{Kane2005}, where the transport { takes place} along protected edge states.
+Moreover, this model remains solvable and implementable in quantum simulators~\cite{Jotzu2014}, which makes it a flexible tool for understanding a wide range of phenomena.
+Specifically, the HM describes a tight-binding Hamiltonian of spinless fermions on a 2D hexagonal lattice with a real {nearest-neighbor hopping~$t_1$}, an on-site staggering potential $M_0$, and a complex {next-to-nearest-neighbor hopping} $t_2e^{i\phi_0}$.
+The HM belongs to the class of Chern insulators~\cite{Ching-Kai2016} and is characterized by a topological invariant, i.e. the Chern number~{(see Eq.~\eqref{eqn:ChernNumber}).} In this section, {we provide the details of} the Hamiltonian, its eigenvalues and eigenvectors, its Berry connection, the Berry curvature and Chern number that derive from it, and the transition dipole moments, as well as the relationships between these quantities.